 Our body's immune system responds to damage and harm with inflammation.
 This is needed in recovery but too much can impair healing.
 Foods that contain anti-inflammatory properties are listed below.

-Some to avoid because they cause more inflammation
+Some foods to reduce because they cause more inflammation are...

 Consuming adequate energy and nutrients